Canada is the second largest country in the world. It is not therefore surprising how much it changes from west to east and north to south.

 The movement would be revisited in 1995, but this time only 51% would vote to remain a part of Canada.

-Despite separatist issues, modern Canada remains a strong and influential nation, actively taking part in the defense of weaker countries, making a name for it as peace keepers.
+In spite of separatist issues, modern Canada remains a strong and influential nation, actively taking part in the defense of weaker countries, making a name for it as peace keepers.
 Canada boasts the 8th largest annual revenue by gross domestic product (though it is ranked 11th according to the Canadian dollar’s purchasing power) and maintains one of the highest per-capita incomes in the world.

 Canada’s melting pot culture and unspoiled natural landscape attracts countless visitors every year.